variablenix/ansible.mailstack/README.md

 |     spf     |

 ### Pwhois Milter
 The Prefix WhoIs Milter is a mail filter for Postfix to query Prefix WhoIs (whois.pwhois.org by default) about the originating IP address found in the final Received or X-Originating-IP mail headers.
-By default the Postfix role defines the PWhois headers in the Postfix `header_checks` file.
+Note the Postfix role defines the PWhois headers in the Postfix `header_checks` file.
+By default Pwhois Milter listens on port 8472.

 ##### Tags
 | pwhois |